 He’s gone to the city, but I’m content to bide here.
 I have plans.

 Both dedications to the young Earl have been pawed through by far more learned readers than Gib and I. There may be genuine gratitude in this one.
-There were fears of another outbreak of plague in the spring of 1594, but the plague had burnt itself out.
+There were fears of another outbreak of plague in the spring of 1594, but the plague had pretty much burnt itself out.
 The London theatres, reopened in December 1593, were closed for only a couple of months.
 Shakespeare could resume his budding career.

 It’s possible that the young Earl helped him through the lean period.
 Otherwise Shakespeare (by now 30 years old, with three growing children to support) might have had to give up his poetical ambitions and get a proper job.